wp-plugins/woocommerce-products-quick-view/readme.txt

 == Changelog ==

+= 1.1.0 - 2014/09/05 =
+* Feature - Converted all front end CSS #dynamic {stylesheets} to Sass #dynamic {stylesheets} for faster loading.
+* Feature - Convert all back end CSS to Sass.
+* Tweak - use wc_get_product() function instead of get_product() function when site is using WooCommerce Version 2.2
+* Tweak - Updated google font face in plugin framework.
+* Tweak - Tested 100% compatible with WooCommerce Version 2.2 and backward to Version 2.1
+* Tweak - Tested 100% compatible with WordPress Version 4.0

 = 1.0.6.4 - 2014/06/19 =
 * Tweak - change wp_register_script( 'a3rev-chosen') to wp_register_script( 'a3rev-chosen-new')
 * Tweak - Tested 100% compatible with WooCommerce version 2.1.11